The post Superman Ice Cream appeared first on Florida Girl Cooks.

 The post Chocolate Mousse appeared first on Florida Girl Cooks.

-Dried Cranberry Shortbread Cookies
+]]>The post Dried Cranberry Shortbread Cookies appeared first on Florida Girl Cooks.

-These dried cranberry shortbread cookies are the perfect introduction for a twelve days of Christmas cookies celebration!
+]]>These dried cranberry shortbread cookies are the perfect introduction for a twelve days of Christmas cookies celebration!
 So delicate, buttery, and melts in your mouth with every bite!
 I’ve been a fan of shortbread cookies since I was a kid.
 My grandmother would often buy Royal Dansk shortbread cookies, you know the one in the blue tin that shows up on store shelves around November and beckon and call your name at every turn?
 These will take you there.
 The subtle flavor of dried cranberries makes these cookies even tastier and even add some color to celebrate this joyous season.

 1 cup unsalted butter, softened